cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 The full set of configuration toggles can be found in the [`pkg/cloudscale_ccm/loadbalancer.go`](pkg/cloudscale/ccm/loadbalancer.go) file.

-These annotations are all optional as they come with reasonable defaults.
+These annotations are all optional, as they come with reasonable defaults.

 ### Preserve Client Source IP